jbossios/ATLAS_FCS_RegressionWithKeras/README.md

 The above will produce *FilesForSubmission.tar.gz*

-Prepare condor submThis site was built using [GitHub Pages](https://pages.github.com/)ission scripts with *PrepareCondorSubmissionScripts.py*:
+Prepare condor submission scripts with *PrepareCondorSubmissionScripts.py*:

 - Choose the hyperparameters of the DNN
 - It is possible to run different 'versions', each using a different set of particles